bitcointranscripts/bitcointranscripts/scalingbitcoin/tel-aviv-2019/work-in-progress.md

 ---
-title: Work In Progress
+title: "Work In Progress Sessions"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['proof-of-work']
-speakers: ['Mikael Dubrovsky']
+speakers: ['Mikael Dubrovsky','Yoshinori Hashimoto','Daniel Marquez','Thomas Eizinger']
 ---

-Scaling Bitcoin 2019 Tel Aviv "yesod"
+((this needs to break into individual transcripts))

 <https://twitter.com/kanzure/status/1172173183329476609>

-# Optical proof of work
+## Optical proof of work

 Mikael Dubrovsky

 I am working on optical proof-of-work.
 I'll try to pack a lot into the 10 minutes.
 I spent a year and a half at Techion.

-## Physical scaling limits
+### Physical scaling limits

 Probably the three big ones are, there's first the demand for blockchain or wanting to use bitcoin more.
 I think more people want to use bitcoin.
 Most of the world does not have access to property rights.
 There's a lot of pent up demand for something like bitcoin.
 Bitcoin is $100 billion and offshore banking is $20 trillion.
 There is definitely demand, but that doesn't seem to be the bottleneck for now.

 Throughput seems like the bottleneck of this conference, so I won't address it.

-## Scalability of PoW
+### Scalability of PoW

 The energy use of bitcoin has grown monotonically or even worse with the bitcoin market cap.
 Nobody really knows how much energy bitcoin is using.
 But we do know that we're getting centralization of miner often in countries where the governments are not ideal.
 People mine in some of these countries because they can make deals for better electricity.

 Part of the problem with electricity-based PoW is that it's centralized, open to partioning attacks, it's open to regulation in general since it's next to power plants and waterfalls.
 It's huge, it needs cooling, it can't be hidden.
 It's unfairly distributed especially geographically, and it excludes nearly all large cities which excludes most living people.
 Also you need a lot of electricity.

-## Redesigning the economics of PoW
+### Redesigning the economics of PoW

 So instead of getting rid of PoW, can we change the economics for miners?